[Editor’s note: This story was previously published in May 2019. It has since been updated and republished.]

 Gladstone Investment (GAIN)

 It’s a riskier proposition, as investors have learned the hard way.
 The company missed its quarterly earnings estimate at the end of 2018 and shareholders have paid the price.
-GAIN had lost about 12.4% of its value last year but since has recovered and even met its most recent earnings estimate.
+GAIN lost about 12.4% of its value last year and missed its Q3 earnings estimate.
+You’ve gotta be cautious, but it has rallied 25% in 2019.

 There’s just something compelling about the growth potential in ownership rather than merely lending.